by Mary Paterson

 Where do these critical voices come from?

-They come from the thrum of the wider culture, which pretends that being in demand from capitalism is more important than being in conversation with life.
-They come from a capitalist system that is deliberately and strategically silent about the relationships between money and possibility – including a cultural sector that relies on individual privilege to keep wages low and funding scant and competitive.
+They come from the thrum of the wider cultural economy, which pretends that being in demand from capitalism is more important than being in conversation with life.
+They come from a capitalist system that is deliberately and strategically silent about the relationships between money and possibility – engulfing a cultural sector that relies on individual privilege to keep wages low and funding scant and competitive.

 This individual privilege is naturalised through silence and shame.
-Individuals are heavily encouraged not to mention the financial or social privileges they have received, whether as intentional as a private school education or as casual as a good word from a friend, whether as inescapable as skin colour or as contingent as a salaried job.
-Individuals are encouraged to stay silent, as if their situation is unusual, as if they are the only ones to benefit from inequities, as if the whole system is in fact fair and they are the only individual who has fallen through the cracks of its rigour.
+As individuals, we are all heavily encouraged not to mention the financial or social situations – as deliberate as an education, as contingent as a paying job – that mean we have some spare time and a place to live.
+We are encouraged to stay silent, as if our situation is unusual, as if we are the only ones to benefit from inequities, as if the whole system is fair and we are the only ones to have escaped its rigour.

 But the system is not fair.

-Structural differences marked in terms of race, class, age, gender, family background, disability, and location structure the cultural sector, just as they structure the whole of the UK, and are indeed the structuring principles of capitalism.
 So why should we feel shame that the value of our work as SO is not linked to money?
 Why should we feel shame that the things we value about SO cannot be easily counted in capitalist systems?
-Why should we be embarrassed that we have decided to pool the resources that our privileges afford us, to do something that we find meaningful and creative and ripe with value?
+Why should we be embarrassed that we have decided to pool the resources of our luck and privilege, to do something that we find meaningful?

 We start to think like this and we are buoyed with optimism!
 We are bursting with ideas and opportunities!
 There are conversations to be had, curiosities to be pursued, questions to be asked – an infinite, generative resource of thinking and sharing, with no output, no end point, no limits!